 We will provide additional detail of our work in this area in due course, but we expect to look at what lessons can be learned from other countries, work with industry on monitoring where gaps in provision might occur, and explore how local communities can have a voice in ensuring they have appropriate ways to access cash.

 We also support the work of other authorities, especially the Bank of England, FCA and HM Treasury, in developing future wholesale cash arrangements, the ease and cost of accepting cash and looking at making digital alternatives available for a broader range of consumers.

-As part of this we will consider the costs and benefits of different approaches being suggested by different stakeholders, identify suitable options going forward and what would be needed to deliver those.
+This will consider the current and future cash needs of both consumers and SME customers, gather perspectives of different stakeholders, identify suitable options and what would be needed to deliver those.

-Our work in this area will help inform discussions with HM Treasury and the other authorities about possible new legislation to help ensure access to cash long term that meets the needs of UK consumers.
+Our work in this area will help inform discussions with HM Treasury and other authorities, following the announcement of legislation to protect access to cash that meets the needs of UK consumers in the 2020 Budget.

 How to contact us about this work

 We are interested to hear all views and evidence that will help to inform our work on access to cash.
 You can send any comments to PSRcashaccess@psr.org.uk.

 CP19/6: Responses to our Call for Views on our research into cash access, use and acceptance, and summary of our roundtable discussion

 We are publishing a summary of the roundtable discussion we held on 9 October 2019 on our research into cash access, use and acceptance.